Auto Note Importer

 Common Issues:

-• Formulas not updating: Increase formula sync delay in settings
+• Formulas not updating: increase the computed-field sync delay

-• Conflicts detected: Check conflict resolution mode in settings
+• Conflicts detected: check conflict resolution mode

 ☕ Support